cariad-tech/fep3_sdk/doc/input/introduction.rst

 * :ref:`HOWTO <HOWTO>` and :ref:`FAQ <FAQ>` will answer your questions and provide you a lot of practical tips about FEP SDK.
 * :ref:`API References <API_References>` is the full API documentation of FEP SDK.
 * :ref:`Contact and Support <Contact_And_Support>` please contact us for any further questions or support requests.
-* Have a quick lookup in :ref:`Glossary` if you have doubts about some definitions.
+* Have a quick look-up in :ref:`Glossary` if you have doubts about some definitions.